5 REASONS PHISHING SIMULATIONS FAIL

 Learning has emotional roots.
 It’s best facilitated when people are eased into the process.
 This enables an employee to understand it’s their mistake instead of the result of an uneven trial by security.

 Some groups or departments are more vulnerable to risk than others.
 Maybe their usage of email differs or their employees have elevated permissions.
 This may lead to a decision to target only parts of the organisation.
 But what we, as a security community, have learned from past breaches is that time and again they prove that attackers will start wherever they can before moving laterally throughout an organisation.

 More importantly, this selective targeting has two downsides coupled into it:

-It signals to employees and management that phishing is a threat to only the part of the organization that is being tested and trained.
-When creating a security culture, we want each and every employee onboard and this cannot be achieved when only some are being trained.
+It signals to employees and management that phishing is a threat to only the part of the organisation that is being tested and trained.
+When creating a security culture, we want each and every employee on board and this cannot be achieved when only some are being trained.

 - It takes the discussion away from the real issue at hand—phishing—and leads to individual employees or departments worrying about why they are being targeted with a simulation.
 Ultimately, it fosters a culture of distrust.

 3. Failing to create engaging content

 Cybeready have learned through experience that employees will tune out potential lessons learned from a simulation when the content does not match or reflect the situation.
 If a security team gets too focused on providing exhaustively comprehensive training materials, they will facilitate cognitive overload rather than learning experiences.
 And if the content is too general (e.g., not localised, not concise enough), employees simply won’t consume it.
 As the saying goes, you don’t have a second chance to make a first impression–and those first few seconds in which employees see the materials produced for them will impact their willingness to engage with it.